Abhiram-044/Anime-Tracker/README.md

 ```

 ## Documentation
-* ```create_user(user_id)```:
+* ```create_user(user_id, password)```:
-    * In this function a new user_id is passed as an argument to create a csv file of same name if there is a space in the name it is replaced with '_'.
+    * In this function a new user_id and password is passed as an argument to create a table of same name in database.db and user_id, password are stored in Users table.
-    * While Creating the csv files the headers are writen in the .csv file.
+    * After Creating the User the column names are give as per the table.

 * ```top()```:
     * In this function this a GET request is sent to this website [https://myanimelist.net/topanime.php].